 This talk is part of Gina Lake's 100-day online course Awakening Now, which has many other talks, spiritual practices, guided meditations, a forum, and Christ Consciousness transmissions.
 Awakening Now was created for your awakening.
 The methods presented are powerful companions on the path to enlightenment and true happiness.
-A transcript of this video message can be read below by scrolling down the page:
+A transcript of this video message can be read below.

 I want to talk about a very important subject—forgiveness, forgiveness.
 Why is it even important?
 It may seem like a small thing, but it’s deeply important because what you’re forgiving is the past, and what you’re forgetting is the past.
 And the only way the false self, the sense of “I” can survive is in a past and in a future.
 The false self is created by thoughts about me in the past, thoughts about me in the now, and thoughts about me in the future.
 It’s a story about me: my past, my present, and my future.
 And so, if that me doesn’t have a past, all that’s left is the me in the now or the me in the future.
 So that’s half the battle!